SDF Impostors on Billboards#

 Finally, recreate the SDF billboard actors and visualize them.

-spheres_actor = actor.billboard(
+spheres_actor = fury.actor.billboard(

-centers, colors=colors, scales=scales, fs_dec=fs_dec, fs_impl=fs_impl)
+centers, colors=colors, scales=scales, fs_dec=fs_dec, fs_impl=fs_impl

 scene.add(spheres_actor)